FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <h3><a name="m_reqs_exiftoolgui">2.
 ExifToolGUI</h3>
 You can download GUI from <a href="https://github.com/FrankBijnen/ExifToolGui/releases"><b>here</b></a>.
-GUI doesn't need to be "installed".
+The portable version of ExifToolGui doesn't need to be "installed".
 Just download the executable for your platform (ExifToolGui.exe or ExifToolGui_X64.exe) into any directory, create a Desktop shortcut and GUI is ready to use.<br>
 <br>
 <u>Notes:</u>
 <ul>